I’ve been thinking, Christine says, about those dreams you had a few years ago. The ones about Wellesley.

 Now.
-I clap my hands on my thighs.
+I clap my thighs.
 Help me with these dishes.

 When we’re done Chris goes to the 7/11 for nicotine gum, and after a few minutes on the edge of the bed, I fish around at the back of my socks.
 Something’s not right.
 In fact, none of it’s right.

 When she gets back I pull her under the hallway light and make her look at it for 40 solid seconds.

 What? she says.
 I can read.
 It’s an invitation.